Practically painless meal planning!

 Meal planning is one of those things that everyone knows they should do, but sometimes seems more work than its worth.
 However, I’ve managed to make a meal planning system that not only saves me time and effort, but also keeps the whole process easy and quick.
 Using a Master List and a calendar, I can keep my planning time to a minimum.
 And I still reap all the benefits of meal planning, such as keeping a close eye on my schedule and my budget.
 Meal planning is essential for every busy family.

-Click here for part 3: the Grocery list and your Budget
+The Grocery list and your Budget

 Which do you prefer: weekly or monthly meal planning?